Breasts: inside women’s breasts

 Women’s breasts are made up of fat, nipple, glands (alveoli) and a network of ducts through which milk can pass from the glands to the nipples.

 Each breast contains between 15 and 20 sections called lobes, each of which is composed of many smaller structures known as glands or alveoli.
-These alveoli produce milk.
-A system of small tubes known as ducts transports milk from the alveoli to a big central duct that has multiple openings in the nipple.
+These glands produce milk.
+A system of small tubes known as ducts transports milk from the glands to a big central duct that has multiple openings in the nipple.
 A central duct opens into the nipple from each lobe.

 The spaces around the lobes and ducts are filled with fatty tissue and ligaments.
-The size of a non-lactating breast is largely determined by the amount of fat it contains as the gland structure is not that well developed.
+The size of a non-lactating breast is largely determined by the amount of fat it contains.

-Underneath the breasts there is fibrous tissue and muscle separating them from the ribs.
-There is no actual muscle in the breast, but the pectoral muscle passes underneath the breast and connects the chest and the arm.
+Underneath the breasts there is fibrous tissue and muscle.
+The pectoral muscle passes underneath the breast and connects the chest and the arm.
 Lying further below the pectoral muscle are the ribs which are connected by intercostal muscles, which raise and lower the rib cage when breathing in and out.